 "Purposeful" signals were found on two mounts and a study skin, all of which also showed very strong signals for arsenic.

 A roach (headdress) shows a significant signal for mercury.
-However, since this is colored red, it is likely from the vermilion pigment used (post 1980) by the collector in the field?
+However, since this is colored red, it is likely from the vermilion pigment of a squirrel mount